-Montréal's restaurant scene is one of Canada's most cosmopolitan, with trendy eateries popping up regularly, their menus heavily influenced by flavors from around the globe, often with an added touch of French flair.
+Montréal has one of Canada's most cosmopolitan restaurant scenes with trendy eateries popping up regularly, their menus heavily influenced by flavors from around the globe and often with an added touch of French flair.
 There are top dining destinations to be found all over the city, especially as young chefs move out of Downtown to trendy destinations in Mile End and the Plateau to open

 You can usually order à la carte, but make sure to look for the table d'hôte, a two- to four-course package deal.
 It's often more economical, offers interesting specials, and may also take less time to prepare.
-For a splurge, consider a menu dégustation, a five- to seven-course tasting menu executed by the chef.
+For a splurge, consider a menu dégustation, a five- to seven-course tasting menu.
 It generally includes soup, salad, fish, sherbet (to cleanse the palate), a meat dish, dessert, and coffee or tea.
 At the city's finest restaurants, such a meal for two, along with a good bottle of wine, can cost more than C$200 and last four hours.

 Menus in many restaurants are bilingual, but some are only in French.
 If you don't understand what a dish is, don't be shy about asking; a good server will be happy to explain.
 If you feel brave enough to order in French, remember that in French an entrée is an appetizer, and what Americans call an entrée is a plat principal, or main dish.